PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 group of comparisons against constants on a single distribution the joint is resolved analytically (through the CDF), so the answer is exact regardless of ``provsql.rv_mc_samples`` -- including ``0``.
-A genuinely correlated joint with no closed form (comparisons between two random variables that share a leaf) needs Monte Carlo; with ``provsql.rv_mc_samples = 0`` such a query raises rather than silently returning the independent-product approximation.
+A genuinely correlated joint with no closed form (events whose shared leaves admit no single pivot, such as comparisons over composite expressions like ``x + y > z``) needs Monte Carlo; with ``provsql.rv_mc_samples = 0`` such a query raises rather than silently returning the independent-product approximation.